1. Home

 • Persistent bitmap caching is enabled.

-1. Search and open Remote Desktop Connection or mstsc.
+1. On your local computer (source PC), search and open Remote Desktop Connection or mstsc.

 Searching "mstsc" in Windows search bar.